Calvin-Data-Science/data202/web/index.md

 Feedback on assignments takes significant time for us, so we expect you to take some time to respond to it.
 We will evaluate how well you have responded to feedback by questions on subsequent assignments and potentially other mechanisms.

-## Diversity, Inclusion, and Understanding
+## Civil Discourse, Diversity, Inclusion, and Understanding

 We will touch on controversial issues in this class.
 We want to create an environment of mutual respect, even when discussing issues where there is vehement disagreement.
 So please: